sei-international/AMES.jl/docs/src/params.md

 ### [Potential output](@id params-optional-pot-output)
 In the AMES model, potential output is determined by investment: see [potential output](@ref dynamics-potential-output) in the Technical Details.
 In some cases, it is best to override this behavior.
 For example, output from agriculture might be determined by an external crop model, or the output from the mining sector might be constrained by the availability of the ore.
 In other cases, the production level might be set as a policy target or through a sector-specific planning document.
 In these cases, potential output can be specified for specific sectors, and AMES will calculate investment.

-The potential output parameter file has the following structure:
+Potential output parameter files have the following structure:

 | `year` |       `sec_1` |       `sec_2` | ... |
 |-------:|--------------:|--------------:|----:|